ckonig/codechallenge/README.md

 This turned out to be beneficial since Artisan console commands are integrated very well in Laravel, which allowed easy customization of the command and even integration testing.

-### Dependency Injection

-There are multiple ways to implement Dependency Injection with Laravel.
-I decided to keep it as simple as possible by using the reflection approach without Service Providers or Contracts, until I end up in a situation where I *need* to go a more complicated route.

 ### Queue & Data Storage

 There is a data storage to save the emails, which makes it possible to track the status of the email, which is processed asynchronously.